surma/surma.dev/content/things/compile-js.md

 function argument.
 Other primitives are references, meaning two variables can reference the same underlying object.

-To mimmick this behavior in C++, I have to start allocating objects and arrays on the heap so that their lifetime is tied to the creating function.
+To mimic this behavior in C++, I have to start allocating objects and arrays on the heap so that their lifetime is tied to the creating function.
 Once you start allocating stuff on the heap, you also have to worry about freeing that memory back up.
 Instead of adding a full-blown garbage collector (one